What a Go!

 Events

-Tickets available now for our programme of events.
+Tickets are available for our 2025 programme of events.
 There are familiar painting days alongside tours, talks and creative workshops relating to the special exhibition.

 This four-part series of pre-recorded workshops will take you through the basic steps needed to successfully draw and paint horses.